ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 The net effect is that custom themes will be simpler to write, and will break less between releases.

-### Placeholders removed

-%tab - use .ag-tab
-%selected-tab - use .ag-tab-selected
-%card - use $ag-card-* variables or CSS selectors

-// TODO mention ag-v22-to-v23-compatibility-mode and ag-v22-to-v23-alias-deleted-placeholders()

 ## Theme configuration changes